Anamul-h444/Complete-JS-Documentation/JS Documentation.md

 console.log(myArray); // [1, 2, 6, 7, 3, 4, 5] - original array has been modified
 ```

+The first argument to splice() specifies the index at which to start.
 In this example, the splice() method inserts the elements 6 and 7 at index 2 of myArray, so the resulting array is [1, 2, 6, 7, 3, 4, 5].

 ## Replacing elements in an array